 - Step 2: Cream together the butter and sugar.

-- Step 4: Pour into a 9x5-inch baking pan lined with parchment paper.
-Bake until golden brown and a toothpick inserted in the center comes out clean.
+- Step 5: Pour the batter into your prepared baking pan and bake until a toothpick inserted in the center comes out clean.

-- Step 6: Pour the glaze over the cooled loaf, then slice and serve.
+- Step 6: Once the loaf has cooled, pour the glaze on top, then slice and serve.

 Expert Baking Tips